Passion Projects

 Law school is a notoriously soul crushing place.
 Hundreds of pages of reading every week, curved finals that count for 95%+ of your grade.
 Sometimes you're just straight up not having a good time.

-UVA Oratory Competition
+1st Annual UVA Student Oratory Competition

 In the Spring of 2022 the UVA Department of Politics hosted its inaugural oratory competition.
 8 finalists from the student body presented on the topic: what is the most important value to American democracy?